selnagar/python-gppi/README.md

 implemented in Python using Nilearn and NiBabel.

 ## Overview
 This repository implements a first-level gPPI pipeline that:

 - Defines seed regions of interest and extracts confound-cleaned seed time series.
-- Constructs PPI interaction regressors (phys × psych) using ridge regression deconvultion.
+- Constructs PPI interaction regressors (phys × psych) using ridge regression deconvultion on the physiological regressor.
 - Fits a voxel-wise GLM to each run and saves beta (effect-size) maps for psychological, physiological, and PPI (interaction) regressors.

-## Analysis details
+- Output can be used to run gPPI–ROI or whole brain analysis on the second level

 **Main regressors:**
 1. Psychological — event regressors (convolved with HRF)